byerlikaya/SmartWhere/README.md

  }
 ```

-Be sure to check out the [Wiki page](https://github.com/byerlikaya/SmartWhere/wiki) for more details
+Be sure to check out the [Wiki page](https://github.com/byerlikaya/SmartWhere/wiki) for more details. ⭐